Abdurrahman Wahid: Election to chairmanship and first term as chairman

+Three months before the NU Congress, the Tanjung Priok riots occurred between Muslims and the military.
+Many casualties, especially among Muslims, occurred.
+Abdurrahman was present to help the victims and calm the situation after the riots.
+He cleaned up the blood of the victims and led Friday prayers after the incident, as many people were traumatized by the incident.

+As his younger brother pointed out, a week after the incident, relations between the government and Muslims became strained.
+ABRI Commander Benny Moerdani felt the need to calm the situation, but he needed someone to act as a mediator.
+Abdurrahman arrived and successfully mediated the tense relationship between the government and Muslims by accompanying ABRI Commander Benny Moerdani on visits to Islamic boarding schools (pesantren).

 Abdurrahman's reforms had made him popular within the ranks of NU.
 By the time of the 1984 National Congress, some began to state their intentions to nominate Abdurrahman as the new chairman of NU.
 Abdurrahman accepted the nomination, provided that he had the power to choose who would be on his leadership team.
-Abdurrahman was elected as the new chairman of NU during the National Congress.
+Abdurrahman was elected as the new chairman of NU during the National Congress NU.
 However, his stipulation of choosing his own team was not honored.
 The last day of the Congress had begun with Abdurrahman's list of team members being approved by high-ranking NU officials including outgoing Chairman Idham.
 Abdurrahman had gone to the Committee in charge of running the Congress and handed in his list which was to be announced later.
 However, the Committee in question was against Idham and announced a totally different list of people.
 Abdurrahman was outraged but was pressured to accept the changes made.